 Indoor plants accumulate some dust on leaves that must be removed timely as it impedes their ability to photosynthesize and affects the plant’s overall health.
 Give your plants’ leaves a gentle wipe with a damp sponge or soft towel.
 For dusting succulents and cactus, using compressed air from a distance will be a good idea.

 Feeding your plants monthly with a balanced liquid fertilizer diluted to half of its strength is a good idea.
 Just make sure that you are not feeding them when you see the symptoms of overfertilization or during the period when they are not actively growing, i.e., winter.

 If your plants have outgrown their containers, transplant them into one size bigger pot to give sufficient space to flourish.
 A few signs that indicate your plants need re-potting are:

 - Roots growing out of the container drainage holes.

-- The growth of the leaves substantially slowing down.
+- The growth of the leaves is substantially slowing down.

-Give your plants some extra care in winter months.
-Keep them at a warm spot and move them slightly away if they are touching the freezing windowpane to protect them from shock and cold drafts.
+Give your plants some extra care in the winter months.
+Keep them in a warm spot and move them slightly away if they are touching the freezing windowpane to protect them from cold shock.

 Also Read: 10 Signs of Unhappy Houseplants